fnandot/gogol/README.md

 # [WIP] Go Game of Life (GoGoL)

-Just a hexagonal version of Conway's Game of Life written in Golang.
+Just a hexagonal grid version of Conway's Game of Life written in Golang.

 ![Animation](/doc/animation.gif)